 Herbed Deviled Eggs

 James Beard wrote of these beloved bites, "nothing disappears as quickly."
 Here, mashed yolks are mixed with herbs, grainy mustard, and vinegar, then piped into the whites.
-Gently stirring the eggs as the water begins to boil keeps the yolks centered.

 - 8 large eggs